 If all the lockers are full, there are a couple of other luggage storage options at Narita Airport.

-Getting From Narita Airport to Narita
+How To Get From Narita Airport to Narita

 There are 2 train lines out of Narita Airport, the Narita line and the Keisei line.
 We were told that the Keisei line is the quickest option to Narita.
 The lines do have separate ticket counters but they are easy to tell apart.
 A single ticket to Narita costs 260 yen ($2.30) for the 10 minute journey and trains run roughly every 30 minutes.
 The customer service agent told us what platform the train left from (platform 2) so it was all very simple.